s-andrews/symlink2text/README.md

 I would strongly recommend running the script with the ```--dryrun``` option initially to check what it's going to do, before actually allowing it to make changes to your system.

+## Installation
+You can install the program by simply downloading and uncompressing the release file from github.
+You can then run the program from the directory it creates, or you can add it to your ```PATH```.

+The program is a python3 script which requires python >= v3.9.
+It doesn't use any packages outside of the python standard library.

 ## Usage

 ```